 Distracted driving accidents in Tampa, FL, can cause severe injuries.
 If you or a loved one were injured, you may be able to hold the distracted driver responsible.
 An experienced Tampa distracted driving accident lawyer at Catania & Catania, P.A. can help you fight to recover compensation for your medical bills, lost wages, and pain and suffering.

 Our legal team has been representing accident victims since 1992.
 We’ve recovered hundreds of millions of dollars in compensation to help those clients get back on their feet again after an accident.

 Do you need help with your injury claim?
-Call our law offices in Tampa, Florida, to schedule a free consultation today.
+Contact our car accident lawyers near you in Tampa at (813) 222-8545 to schedule a free consultation today.

 How Catania & Catania, P.A.
 Can Help After a Distracted Driving Accident in Tampa

 Car accident injuries can alter your life in unimaginable ways.
 You deserve to be fairly compensated for your losses, both financial and emotional.